 Environment

 Dogs don’t just sniff the food.
-They also take in the surrounding smells.
-Noise, movement, tension, or changes in routine can all influence how confident a dog feels about eating.
+They also take in surrounding smells.
+Noise, movement, tension, or changes in routine can influence how confident a dog feels about eating.

 Predictability